Francescolis/Xpandables.Net/README.md

     .XTryDecorate(typeof(ICommandHandler<>), typeof(CommandLoggingDecorator<>));
 ```

-## CQRS Pattern
+## Commands Pattern

->CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
+>Commands stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.

 The following interfaces are used to apply command and query operations :
 ```c#